Fifteen (song): Release and commercial performance

-Following the release of Fearless, on the week ending November 29, 2008, "Fifteen" debuted at number seventy-nine on the Billboard Hot 100 Its appearance, along with six other songs, on the chart tied Swift with Hannah Montana (Miley Cyrus) for the female act to have the most songs charting on the Billboard Hot 100 in the same week, a record later surpassed by Swift herself when she charted sixteen songs at once in 2020.
-It re-entered at number ninety-four on the week ending October 3, 2009, after its single release.
+Following the release of Fearless, on the week ending November 29, 2008, "Fifteen" debuted at number 79 on the Billboard Hot 100 Its appearance, along with six other songs, on the chart tied Swift with Hannah Montana (Miley Cyrus) for the female act to have the most songs charting on the Billboard Hot 100 in the same week, a record later surpassed by Swift herself when she charted 16 songs at once in 2020.
+It re-entered at number 94 on the week ending October 3, 2009, after its single release.

 "Fifteen" was released to US country radio on August 31, 2009, by Big Machine Records.
-On the week ending December 19, 2009, "Fifteen" reached its peak at number twenty-three on the Billboard Hot 100, and, on the week ending February 6, 2010, spent its last week at number forty, after twenty-one weeks on the chart.
-The song is one of thirteen songs from Fearless charted within the top forty of the Billboard Hot 100, breaking the record for the most top forty entries from a single album.
+On the week ending December 19, 2009, "Fifteen" reached its peak at number 23 on the Billboard Hot 100, and, on the week ending February 6, 2010, spent its last week at number 40, after 21 weeks on the chart.
+The song is one of 13 songs from Fearless charted within the top 40 of the Billboard Hot 100, breaking the record for the most top 40 entries from a single album.
 The single was certified double platinum by the Recording Industry Association of America.
 As of November 2017, "Fifteen" has sold over 1.5 million copies in the United States.

-"Fifteen" debuted at number forty-one on Hot Country Songs.
-It jumped at number thirty-one on its second week and on the week-ending November 7, 2009, it entered the top ten at number ten.
-Six weeks later, it reached its peak at number seven on the week-ending December 12, 2009.
+"Fifteen" debuted at number 41 on Hot Country Songs.
+It jumped to number 31 in its second week and on the week ending November 7, 2009, it entered the top 10 at number 10.
+Six weeks later, it reached its peak at number seven on the week ending December 12, 2009.
 The single became her second single that did not reach the top three of Hot Country Songs since her debut single "Tim McGraw".
-"Fifteen" also peak at number ten on Pop Songs, number twelve on Adult Contemporary, and at number fourteen at Adult Pop Songs.
+"Fifteen" also peaked at number 10 on Pop Songs, number 12 on Adult Contemporary, and number 14 on Adult Pop Songs.

-On the week ending January 23, 2010, the song peaked at number nineteen in Canada.
+On the week ending January 23, 2010, the song peaked at number 19 in Canada.
 It was certified gold by Music Canada for sales of 40,000 digital downloads.
-"Fifteen" peaked at number forty-eight in Australia on the week ending December 13, 2009.
+"Fifteen" peaked at number 48 in Australia on the week ending December 13, 2009.